Marieanne Spacey: Coaching career

 Spacey has a UEFA Pro Licence.
 She became manager of Fulham Ladies when they reverted to semi–pro status in 2003, but left in 2006 after Fulham scrapped their women's team altogether.
 Later that year she became a senior coach for AFC Wimbledon Ladies.
 Spacey later coached the England Under-16, Under-17 and Under-19 teams as well as working in the coaching departments of Arsenal and Charlton Athletic.

 In November 2006 she was appointed girls and women's football development officer for the Worcestershire FA.

 In December 2013, Spacey was appointed assistant to England women's manager Mark Sampson.
 She was part of Mark Sampson's coaching staff when the Lionesses came third at the FIFA Women's World Cup in Canada in 2015.
 In 2017, with Spacey as head coach, the England under-23 team won the Nordic tournament in Sweden, beating Norway 2–0 in the final match.

 In July 2018, Southampton F.C. announced that Spacey would be joining as the head of girls and women's football technical department, based at the Staplewood Campus full-time and also overseeing the club's Regional Talent Club.
 The club said her appointment was intended to help their women's team's "future goal" of playing in the FA Women's Championship.
 Their initial bid, to join the inaugural Championship, was rejected by The FA.

 In her first season as head coach of the senior women's team, who played in the FA Women's National League, Premier Division South, the team completed the double, winning the league title with a 18 wins from 18 games and the League Cup.

 At the end of the 2023–24 season, Spacey stepped down as head coach of Southampton and took a new role leading the club's women's and girls' programme.
 Following the departure of Remi Allen on 28 February 2025, Spacey returned as manager on a temporary basis until the end the season.

+On 29 July 2026, Southampton announced that Spacey would leave the club later that year.